PaulChristian2021/myMovies/README.md

 todo: reflect user's rating of a movie
 todo: make the tabs stay on screen when scrolling down
-todo: close button on movie detail
+todo: close button on movie detail todo : revert title when not viewing movie
 =========================

 Redux